CSYSI/ASGNet/README.md

 Yanguang Sun, Hengmin Zhang, Jianjun Qian, Jian Yang, Lei Luo<br />

 Our work has been accepted for **TCSVT 2026**.
-The relevant code will be open sourced.
+The relevant code has been open sourced.

 If you are interested in our work, please do not hesitate to contact us at Sunyg@njust.edu.cn via email.